GymRat102/typing-practice/README.md

 ## Goal

-To be a better programmer, typing is a must not a thing nice to have.
+To be a better programmer, typing speed training is a must, not a thing nice to have.
+Even generally, proficiency in typing will boost your efficiency of using your machine.

+It's worth noting that the motive of this exercise is to prepare myself to learn Vim.

+Each time, I do a 20-minute practice and use a Shortcut on my Mac to trigger the GitHub Actions workflow in this repo (kudos to @yihong0618 for [his instruction](https://github.com/yihong0618/gitblog/issues/198) on how to set it up), which simply log the date and a short note from my input into the table below.

+The website I use to practice is [TypingClub](https://www.typingclub.com/sportal/program-3.game) and [Monkeytype](https://monkeytype.com/).

+As the old saying goes, practice makes perfect.

 ## Practice Tracking